GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UserManual/headers.rst

 For example, if the user is interested to know the effective filter used for an observation, normally one needs to know which specific keyword or set of keywords to look at for that instrument.
-However, once the concept of "filter" is coded as a Descriptor, the use only needs to call the ``filter_name()`` descriptor to retrieve the information.
+However, once the concept of "filter" is coded as a Descriptor, the user only needs to call the ``filter_name()`` descriptor to retrieve the information.

 The Descriptors are closely associated with the Astrodata Tags.
 In fact, they are implemented in the same ``AstroData`` class as the tags.
 Once the specific ``AstroData`` class is selected (upon opening the file), all the tags and descriptors for that class are defined.
-For example, all the descriptor functions or GMOS data, ie. the function that maps a descriptor concept to the actual header content, are defined in the ``AstroDataGmos`` class.
+For example, all the descriptor functions of GMOS data, ie. the functions that map a descriptor concept to the actual header content, are defined in the ``AstroDataGmos`` class.